alordiel/3veta-wp-plugin/readme.txt

 3veta Booking Page for WordPress allows you to embed your 3veta booking page to your WordPress website in a simple and easy way.

 == Description ==
-"3veta Booking Page for WordPress" is an official plugin maintained by the 3veta team.
+"3veta Booking Page for WordPress" is an official plugin maintained by the [3veta](https://3veta.com?utm_source=wordpress '3veta site') team.
 It allows you to embed your 3veta booking page to your WordPress website in a simple and easy way.
 Through this plugin, visitors can schedule meetings directly on your WordPress website.
 In this way, you can have a fully white-label booking page!

+### FEATURES
+* Embed your 3veta booking page directly in WordPress
+* Choose between inline embed and full-page embed
+* Get notified about upcoming bookings directly on your email "3veta Booking Page for WordPress" is an official 3veta plugin, and will be fully supported and maintained as long as is necessary.

 == Screenshots ==